Skip to main content

 Learn more about blood tests

-After your initial intake therapeutic session, you can choose to have as much or as little counselling as you like.
-If you’d like extra counselling sessions, you’re welcome to book them at a reduced rate for members.
+After your initial intake therapeutic session, we’ll ask you to check in with a counsellor every four months during your first year.
+After that time, these sessions are completely optional.
+Additionally, If you’d like extra sessions, you’re welcome to book them at a reduced rate for members.

 For those under 18, regular check-ins are a core part of your care.
 Once you turn 18, and you’ve been with us for a year or more, these sessions become optional.